rhrashal/javascript-algorithms/readme.md

 # javascript-algorithms

-###  script in javascript, for disabled and read-only attribute remove form site and run a script of javascript from chrome bookmark
+##  script in javascript, for disabled and read-only attribute remove form site and run a script of javascript from chrome bookmark
-  create a New Bookmark:
+  ### 1.create a New Bookmark:
  	 Right-click on your bookmarks bar or bookmarks menu and select "Add page" or "Add bookmark" (the exact wording may vary depending on your browser version).

-  Name Your Bookmark:
+  ### 2.Name Your Bookmark:
   	Give your bookmark a descriptive name, such as "Run JavaScript".

-  Set the URL/Location:
+  ### 3.Set the URL/Location:
   	In the URL/location field, enter the following JavaScript code:

-'''js
+''' js

 javascript: (function() {